nickolasnikolic/for-the-hungry/README.md

-for-the-hungry
+for-the-hungry - with proxy
 ==============

-This repository is for the sharing and improvement of the For the Hungry Facebook app.
+This branch is for the full-featured development and improvement of the actual For the Hungry Facebook app.

 It was originally created on behalf of the Hunger Task Force of the Greater Milwaukee Area.

-Forks are appreciated; useful too, as this is a basic implementation of the Facebook api

-and can serve as a complete project stub

 Project Requirements: